MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: Evaluation

 While Fig.~\ref{fig:eval_exp_1} confirms that \sol{} outperforms competing techniques, it only provides the average improvement across jobs.
 Next, we provide deeper quantitative evidence to demonstrate \sol{}'s effectiveness.
 Fig.~\ref{fig:eval_exp_2} shows the relative JCT for all jobs in the trace compared to their isolated, interference-free execution on the full GPU -- represented as the cumulative distribution function (CDF) of relative JCT for all competing techniques.
 This result confirms that overall average improvement in JCT (Fig.~\ref{fig:eval_exp_1}(a)) is not a result of \sol{}'s aggressive attention to certain jobs.
 In fact, Fig.~\ref{fig:eval_exp_2} shows that \sol{} consistently provides improvements for all jobs compared to all schemes.
 Similar to the Oracle strategy, 50\% of \sol{}'s jobs experience within 1.5$\times$ of the ideal JCT they can possibly have without sharing and queuing, while for \base{} and \static{}, this portion is less than 30\%.
 Next, we dig deeper to understand the reason behind \sol{}'s strength.

-\textbf{Why does \sol{} perform effectively? } Fig.~\ref{fig:eval_exp_3} shows the breakdown of average job completion time spent in various stages for different competing schemes.
+\textbf{Why does \sol{} perform effectively? } We use two different experimental pieces of evidence to demonstrate the key sources of \sol{}'s effectiveness.
+First, Fig.~\ref{fig:eval_exp_3} shows the breakdown of average job completion time spent in various stages for different competing schemes.
 As expected, jobs in the no-partition scheme spend over 60\% of their total time in the queue because of the unpartitioned GPU resources.
 While the jobs benefit from running colocation-free on these GPUs, ultimately, their queue wait time negatively affects the overall JCT. \static{} reduces the queue wait time by allowing effective co-locations, but because of its static nature, \static{} still remains sub-optimal and the jobs spend about 5\% of the time in the queue due to limited processing capability.
-Recall that \static{} also migrates jobs from small slices to larger slices upon availability, but the checkpointing overhead is negligible (0.1\%).
+Note that \static{} also migrates jobs from small slices to larger slices upon availability, but the checkpointing overhead is negligible (0.1\%).
 In contrast, \sol{} and \orcl{} completely eliminates queue wait time, providing evidence for their outstanding job processing power, and capability to support larger user bases.
 This is realized by incorporating dynamic partitioning across different GPUs depending upon the co-located job mix, instead of one single static partition across all GPUs in the cluster.
 However, \sol{} incurs extra checkpointing overhead because it requires jobs to run in MPS mode to estimate the optimal GPU partition.
 The job is still progressing towards completion during MPS mode, thus \sol{} is able to keep up with the pace of \orcl{} even though MPS accounts for 12\% of the time.

 \textit{This result also highlights the importance of \sol{}'s approach of using MPS mode to reduce MIG configuration explorations} -- this reduces the needed checkpoint to only 3\% in Fig.~\ref{fig:eval_exp_3}(b).
 If we do not start with MPS mode but choose to exhaustively profile the job speedups in MIG, this fraction grows to more than 20\% while jobs also experience significant idle periods during this process.
 This means that frequent checkpoints needed to explore different MIG partitions to determine a near-optimal partition is time prohibitive -- hence, highlighting the importance of MPS to MIG translation.